Anyone who knew me in my ardent feminist days forty years ago,

 - Needing eye lashes that look like black widow spider legs

-- Eyelids that look like a Crayola box did a home-run slide onto our skin
+- Colored eyelids that look like a Crayola box did a home-run slide onto our skin

 - Eyebrows tweaked to pencil thinness and arched so far onto our foreheads that I marvel and think: How do they do that?

-Hence my desire to have a bit of deep Tuscan orange on the bathroom walls to accent the blue towels and photographs of trips to Wales displayed there.
+Hence my desire to have a bit of deep Tuscan orange on the bathroom walls to accent the sea-blue photographs of Wales displayed there.

 Anyone who has witnessed me painting anything large or small has seen the utter lack of neatness that I have while so doing.
 Once when my siblings and I painted multiple rooms in our parents’ home, they applauded my attentiveness to edging and ability to smoothly get the ceiling rolled.
 However, applause was held when it came to the mess that is me.
 Invariably paint wound up everywhere.
 I don’t know how it happens, it just does.